-Effects on labor market transitions.
 Table 4 shows the estimated impact on monthly labor market transition rates between employment, unemployment, and participation.
-We find no statistically or economically significant effects on the transition probabilities in response to the policy change for the high-probability (column (1)) or the high recall group (column (2)).
-This clarifies that the minimum wage increase did not lengthen unemployment durations; if anything, the policy accelerated monthly transitions from unemployment to employment by 0.006 (s.e.
-0.005) percentage points for the high probability individuals and by 0.004 (s.e.
-0.004) percentage points for the high recall group.
-Therefore, we find no indication that some individuals were pushed permanently into long term unemployment or that the labor markets became more sclerotic (with low job finding rates) in response to increases in the minimum wage.
+We find no statistically or economically significant effects on the transition probabilities in response to the policy change for the high-probability group (col. 1) or the high-recall group (col. 2).
+This clarifies that the minimum wage increase did not lengthen unemployment durations; if anything, the policy accelerated monthly transitions from unemployment to employment by 0.006 (SE, 0.005) percentage points for the high-probability group and by 0.004 (SE, 0.004) percentage points for the high-recall group.
+Therefore, we find no indication that some individuals were pushed permanently into long-term unemployment or that the labor markets became more sclerotic (with low job-finding rates) in response to increases in the minimum wage.